Home Depot’s Marketing Mix (4Ps) Analysis

 4. Home Depot house brands

-As a home improvement retail company, Home Depot’s main product is its retail service, which includes advice from field experts like carpenters and plumbers at the company’s stores.
-In relation, the company’s products include services for home improvement professionals and contractors.
-This part of the marketing mix highlights service quality, as emphasized in Home Depot’s organizational culture.
-On the other hand, the vast majority of goods at the firm’s stores are from third parties, such as equipment manufacturers.
+Considering the home improvement retail business, Home Depot’s main product is its retail service, which includes organizing and packaging goods, as well as advice from field experts, like carpenters and plumbers at the company’s stores.
+Also, the company’s products include services for home improvement professionals and contractors.
+This part of the marketing mix highlights service quality, which is emphasized in Home Depot’s company culture (business culture).
+On the other hand, the majority of goods at the firm’s stores are from third parties, such as equipment manufacturers.
 The firm is an exclusive seller of some of these brands.
-Also, Home Depot has its own company-owned or house brands, as follows:
+Moreover, Home Depot has its own company-owned or house brands, such as Husky (tools) and Glacier Bay (fixtures).

 Place/Distribution in Home Depot’s Marketing Mix